Marks of Distinction

 - RPCI developed the PSA test for prostate-cancer screening.

-- RPCI developed photodynamic therapy (PDT), approved by the FDA for the treatment of skin and esophageal cancers.
+- RPCI developed photodynamic therapy (PDT), approved by the FDA for the treatment of esophageal cancer and non-small cell lung cancer, and precancerous lesions in patients with Barrett's esophagus.
 RPCI is now developing the second generation of PDT drugs.

 - RPCI geneticists created the gene library used to map and sequence the human genome.
 An RPCI geneticist was part of the research team involved in the international effort.